 About the Author

-The Women in Tech Initiative at the University of California (WITI@UC) strives to promote the equitable participation, persistence, and success of women in technical fields.
+The Women in Tech Initiative at the University of California strives to promote the equitable participation, persistence, and success of women in technical fields.
 We leverage UC’s renowned research capabilities across four campuses to develop metrics and data insights to inform effective best practices that improve inclusion.
 We foster the success of women’s participation in tech through new pathways, leadership skills, and a powerfully supportive network.